filscorporation/Steel/README.md

 * Full support of C# scripting with documented API (using Mono)

 ## Project structure
-* application - contains base C++ executable project that builds application powered by Steel Engine
-* editor - contains engine editor project (WIP)
+* editor - contains engine editor project
 * engine - contains engine sources that can be compiled into library
 * examples - contains example projects
+* platform - contains platform specific projects for building base application powered by Steel Engine
 * scripting - contains projects to compile scripts dll.
 SteelCore is used to expose engine API to custom scripts, SteelCustom is a custom scripts project template
 * tests - contains autotests for various engine systems